byui-cse/cse450-course/source/course/syllabus.md

 	In order to receive credit for a Data Exploration, each student must fill out a Data Exploration Evaluation in Canvas, according to the instructions provided.

-	One of the questions in the evaluation will ask you to rate your team's performance.
-Another will ask you to rate your personal performance.

-	Your personal grade for each Data Exploration will then be calculated as:

-	    75% of Team + 25% of Individual ± Instructor's Evaluation

 #### Individual Exploration